How to catch yellowfin whiting

 Preferences for baits are as personalised as the anglers chasing them.
-For most, blood worms are the best bet, while other anglers will swear by using only live shrimp, pieces of prawn, squid or tube worms and the list goes on.
-Light gear is recommended preferably a 1000 or 2500 size reel on a 6ft 6in, 4kg rod.
+For most, blood worms are the best bet, while other anglers will swear by using only shrimp, pieces of prawn, squid or tube worms and the list goes on.
+Light gear is recommended, preferably a 1000 or 2500 size reel on a 6ft6”, 4kg rod.

 In recent years the popularity of fishing for yellowfin whiting on surface lures has certainly increased.
 Now if you are a whiting chaser you might find this hard to believe, yet the way these fish chase down a surface lure with so much gusto really has to be experienced to be fully appreciated.
 So if you’re keen for a change, a surface lure around the 50mm mark is a good place to start.
-Prawns and clickers are the yellowfin’s major food source so try to immitate these as best as you can, both in lure style and retrieval.
-Don’t forget to swap your monofilament for a good quality braided line and fluro carbon for the leader as this will make it easier to work the lure.
-It may also be worth swapping our treble hooks for assist hooks with provide better hook up rates and much easier to release if you choose to do so.
+Prawns and clickers are a yellowfin whiting’s major food source so try to imitate these as best as you can, both in lure style and retrieval.
+Don’t forget to swap your monofilament for a good quality braided line, with fluorocarbon for the leader, as this will make it easier to work the lure.
+It may also be worth swapping our treble hooks for assist hooks with provide better hook-up rates and much easier to release if you choose to do so.

 Rigs and techniques for bait fishers